-In 2015, BT announced that it would cease taking ISDN orders in 2020 with the view of switching off its ISDN and PSTN network entirely in 2025 – a change that is only four years away.
+In 2015, BT announced that it would cease taking ISDN orders in 2020 with the view of switching off its ISDN and PSTN network entirely in 2025 – a change that is only three years away.
 This makes now the perfect time to find out what ISDN and PSTN are, why they are being replaced and how the BT switch off in 2025 will impact your business in the years to come.

 What are ISDN and PSTN?

 ISDN stands for Integrated Services Digital Network, which is a set of communication standards.
 They use digital transmission to make phone calls, video calls, transmit data and other network services over the circuits of the traditional PSTN.
 Introduced by BT in 1986, ISDN replaced old fashioned landlines with digital ones, whilst adding new features that weren’t available with the old telephone system.